 One of the key metrics for measuring water system efficiency is gallons produced for each ERU.
 This is where Eastsound Water hit a new low (good) in 2016.
 Production per ERU was 47,720 gal/ERU; down from a peak of 85,700.
 This is a 55.6% improvement.
 Included are two charts that demonstrate both the water system’s growth and decrease in actual water us.

-Eastsound Water is committed to doing our part in responsible resource management to insure that the water system and the water supply we are dependent on can support our evolving community.
+Eastsound Water is committed to doing our part in responsible resource management to ensure that the water system and the water supply we are dependent on can support our evolving community.